Section 1. Name

 Section 2.
 Purpose

 The primary purpose of the OWBA shall be to maintain the honor and integrity of the legal profession; foster communication among women attorneys; promote and advance the position of and the opportunities available to women attorneys in order to more accurately reflect the role of women in a democratic society; ensure women attorneys' participation in bar associations; encourage participation in social and political areas affecting the community; monitor the legislation, policies and practices affecting the status of women and opportunities available to women and seek changes where necessary; promote and provide continuing legal education in areas of current interest to the community and, in particular, to the legal profession; and gather and disseminate information of interest to women.
+In addition, the OWBA shall be closely aligned with the Ohio Women's Bar Foundation (the "OWBF") and shall complement its purpose.

 Section 3.
 Powers